 Schmitt earned his Ph.D. in Media Arts and Sciences from the MIT Media Lab and his Diploma in Fine Art, Sculpture, from the Academy of Fine Art in Düsseldorf.

 Dr. Animesh Bose is the Vice President of Research & Development at Desktop Metal where he is responsible for building out the company’s palette of materials that can be used to print quality parts.
 Dr. Bose has been involved in the area of powder metallurgy and particulate materials (PM) for more than thirty years.
 His areas of expertise include the powder processing of advanced PM materials including refractory metals (especially tungsten-based) and their alloys, ferrous-based PM materials, hard materials, tungsten heavy alloys, intermetallic compounds, ceramics and metal matrix composites, and hot consolidation of high strength and high hardness materials.

 Dr. Bose earned his B. Tech in Metallurgical Engineering and his Ph.D. in Engineering (Powder Metallurgy), both from the Indian Institute of Technology.
 He is an author on more than 120 technical publications.
 He is the sole author on the book, “Advances in Particulate Materials,” and co-authored “Powder Injection Molding of Metals and Ceramics” and “Hot Consolidation of Powders and Particulates.”
 Dr. Bose holds nine U.S. patents.

-With nearly $100 million in funding, we are proud to partner with leaders in the strategic and venture capital investor communities.
+With over $438 million in funding, we are proud to partner with leaders in the strategic and venture capital investor communities.